UX Research · Usability Testing · Redesign

 Proactive low balance warning

-A yellow warning banner surfaces when card balance drops below the minimum fare — fixing heuristic 05 (error prevention).
+A yellow warning banner surfaces when card balance drops below the minimum fare, strengthening error prevention.
 Preset top-up amounts (₹100/₹200/₹500) reduce cognitive load, with the most common amount pre-selected.

 Results